-In this ByBit review, we compare the pros and cons of this new crypto margin exchange.
+In this Bybit review, we compare the pros and cons of this new bitcoin futures exchange.

 - Up to 100x leverage

 - No KYC required

 - US citizens not accepted

 Founded in March 2018 and registered in the British Virgin Islands, the founding team of Bybit is comprised of blockchain investors and financial executives, as well as research and development professionals.